bogunia/ghr3/README.md

 The username for the GitHub user is parsed from the URL path.
 A list of repositories for the user is generated.
 Each list item links to that repository in GitHub when clicked.

+The username is displayed on the page.
+The username links to the user’s profile in GitHub when clicked.